mpi-sws-rse/thingflow-python/examples/event_library_comparison/README.rst

 Comparison with Async/Await
 ===========================

-Here, we compare AntEvents to generic event-driven code using the new ``async`` / ``await`` language feature available starting with Python 3.5.
+Here, we compare ThingFlow to generic event-driven code using the new ``async`` / ``await`` language feature available starting with Python 3.5.

 Scenario